MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker-cli/run-containers.md

 ## Interactive

-Start an interactive Node console in a downloaded `node` image.
+Start an interactive Node console in a target image.

+e.g.

+Node image, with `node` as default entrypoint.

 ```sh
 $ docker run -it node
 >
 ```

+Node image, with `bash` as custom entrypoint.

 ```sh
 $ docker run -it node bash